vega/altair/doc/user_guide/customization.rst

 Built-in Themes
 ~~~~~~~~~~~~~~~
-Currently Altair does not offer many built-in themes, but we plan to add
-more options in the future.
+Currently most of the built-in Altair themes are inherited from `Vega Themes`_.

-You can get a feel for the themes inherited from `Vega Themes`_ via *Vega-Altair Theme Test* below:
+You can get a feel for what these look like via the *Vega-Altair Theme Test* below:

 .. altair-theme:: tests.altair_theme_test.alt_theme_test
     :fold: